January 31st

 Meaning of the subhAShita:

-There is not a syllable which is not a mantra; there is not a root that is not a medicine; there is no person who is useless... only, the harnesser is hard to find!
+There is not a syllable that is not a mantra; there is not a root that is not a medicine; there is no person who is useless... only, the harnesser is hard to find!

 Commentary:

-Every sound, every syllable has innate energy in it and we must respect the 'shabdabrahma' (cosmic energy of sound).
+Every sound, every syllable has innate energy in it, and we must respect the 'shabdabrahma' (cosmic energy of sound).
 Every word when pronounced, has the strength to inflict changes in life.

 Similarly, no being that is born is deemed futile.